eajax/ez-html-replace/README.md

 > replace js' `src` and css' `href` with their cdn url.

-> No need for other comments.
+> No need for any comments.

 ## Install
 ```